 - 67. Which judicial doctrine means that a court will rule consistently with its previous rulings and the rulings of higher courts with appellate jurisdiction?

-- A. judicial hierarchy.
+- A. Judicial hierarchy.

-- B. the Goldman rule.
+- B. The Goldman rule.

-- C. judicial consistency.
+- C. Judicial consistency.

-- D. stare decisis.
+- D. Stare decisis.

-- E. None of these.
+- E. None of the above.